|A map illustrating the various locations in Cornwall where the TV series Poldark is filmed.|

 At the same time, a North-west NHS Trust reported that its figure had doubled from 147 to 305, while one in the East of England found it had increased from 392 to 577.
 This comes as the latest figures from NHS England saw that only 87.8% of patients are seen within 18 weeks, below the 92% target.

-And as of June this year, there were 4.11m people on waiting lists, 280,000 more than in June last year, and representing a 60% increase since June 2010.
+And as of June this year, there were 4.11m people on waiting lists, 280,000 more than in June last year, representing a 60% increase since June 2010.

 Having seen this situation first hand and having heard about it from many UK residents, we are convinced this type of system is seriously flawed both in the UK, Canada, and many other countries.

 When we get the prescription filled in the next few days, we will be charged but were told the price will be five times more than we’ve paid in the past.
-Maybe, in essence, we’re paying after all with the outrageous cost of the prescriptions itself.
+Maybe, in essence, we’re paying after all with the outrageous cost of the prescriptions themselves.

 We learn as we go.